kenanb/kenanb-blog/_posts/2024-01-31-emacs-follow-mode.md

 [Emacs][wikipedia-emacs] presents content like a tiling window manager.

 I am not too familiar with VSCode.
-I assume majority of the benefits of a tiling editor is somehow made available in VCCode (and other popular editors), as well.
+I assume majority of the benefits of a tiling editor is somehow made available in VSCode (and other popular editors), as well.

 But I will start by describing it, just to have a brief record of emacs terminology that I can refer to later.
+A more formal description [is available in the manual][emacs-manual-basic-windows].

 ## Windows and Buffers

-The user can horizontally or vertically split the main region of the graphical application window into smaller regions.
+The user can horizontally or vertically split the main region of the emacs application window into smaller regions.

 Emacs terminology is a bit different.
 Emacs calls each "application window" a "Frame".
 And each subregion we generate is called a "window".